The Pathfinder Project is all about community involvement, and all key decisions have been made collectively, by members of the local community.

 Reviewing the evidence

 Stage 3 has been to fill gaps in our knowledge about the Cuckmere and to commission four new research studies, on the economy, landscape, visitors and heritage.
 The research is being carried out in two phases.
 Phase 1 looks at the current situation, and was presented for discussion by members of the community at an evidence event on 8 February 2011.
-The reports are available from the research page of this website.
-Copies of the presentations are available to download below.

 Phase 2 looks at what might happen in future, under each of the options agreed in Stage 2.
 This second phase of the research was presented to the public for discussion on 5 April 2011.